Keto fat bombs have never tasted so good! These delicious, blackberry fat bombs are bursting with flavor and are incrediably easy to make.

 These fats can include butter, heavy cream, coconut and coconut oil, avocados and avocado oil, mascarpone cheese, olive oil, cream cheese to name a few.
 For a more comprehensive list of these foods, see my Keto Foods List!
 For different ideas on how to use them , check out 15 Ways to Add More Fats into Your Keto Diet.

-Another great perk to most fat bombs is they double as a sweet treat, that doesn’t kick you out of Ketosis!
-Who doesn’t love a bite of something sweet, without having to make an entire cake, pie or batch of cupcakes!?
+Most fat bombs can double as a sweet treat.
+Who doesn't love a bite of something sweet, without having to make an entire cake, pie or batch of cupcakes!?

 More Keto Fat Bombs Recipes